 Even if you don’t get a rave review, the mere mention of your brand or product can be beneficial.
 Your influencer’s audience is already at least somewhat interested in your product, or else they wouldn’t be following the influencer.

 Think of this as similar to advertising during a TV show.
 Advertisers have a pretty good idea of what demographics are watching different shows.
 So ads can be designed with the target audience in mind.

 Influence marketing is like that, but better.
 With influence marketing you pinpoint that group even further.
-This is because the internet allows for smaller and more specific niche communities of highly interested users.
+This because the internet allows for smaller and more specific niche communities of highly interested users.

 Remember: A deep collaboration with a smaller-scale niche influencer is almost always better than a shallow connection to a large one.